Tennessee House of Representatives 21st district

-The Tennessee House of Representatives 21st district in the United States is one of 99 legislative districts included in the lower house of the Tennessee General Assembly.
+The Tennessee House of Representatives 21st district is one of 99 legislative districts included in the lower house of the Tennessee General Assembly.
 It covers the northern and central portions of Monroe County, such as Vonore, Madisonville, and Sweetwater; and the southern and central portions of Loudon County, such as Greenback, Philadelphia, and Loudon.
 The district has been represented by Lowell Russell, since 2019.